 Some of our services are offered to all families this is called our ‘universal’ offer.
 Some of the services are targeted and specialist, to work with children and families that need further support and intervention.

-Once we hear about your unborn baby / child the referral will be reviewed by a health professional.
+Once we hear about your unborn baby, child or young person, the referral will be reviewed by a health professional.

-- You can choose to share your health record of contact with Norfolk Children and Young People’s Health Services with other health services you may access.
+You can choose to share your electronic health record of contact with Norfolk & Waveney Children and Young People’s Health Services with other health services you may access.
 Known as consent to share out.

-- You can choose not to share your health record of contact with Norfolk Children and Young People’s Health Services with other health services you may access.
+You can choose not to share your health record of contact with Norfolk & Waveney Children and Young People’s Health Services with other health services you may access.
 Known as dissent to share out.

-- You can choose to share the health record of contact other NHS services you access with Norfolk Children and Young People’s Health Services.
+You can choose to share the health record of contact other NHS services you access with Norfolk & Waveney Children and Young People’s Health Services.
 Known as consent to share in

-- You can choose not to share the health record of contact other NHS services you access with Norfolk Children and Young People’s Health Services.
+You can choose not to share the health record of contact other NHS services you access with Norfolk & Waveney Children and Young People’s Health Services.
 Known as dissent to share in.